thompsonemerson/cardmove/README.md

 ## Setup

-First, include the script located on the `dist` folder.
+First, include CardMove using the script located on the `dist` folder.

 ```html
 <!-- CardMove JS minified -->
 <script src="dist/cardmove.min.js"></script>
 ```

-Now need to prepare our(s) card(s) and show to the CardMove.
+Now we need to prepare our(s) card(s) markup for CardMove, like so:
 ```html
 <!-- Item -->
 <div class="card-item">